 • Remove any existing labels from the jar by soaking it in warm water and peeling away.
 Check out this video for some additional tips.

-• Remove lid from the jar, turn it upside down and paint it white, following the instructions on your spray paint bottle.
+• Remove lid from the jar.
+Turn jar upside down and paint it white, following the instructions on your spray paint bottle.
+A few light coats should do the trick.

 • While the paint dries, we can get started on the chalkboard labels.
-Trace your desired pattern onto a piece of cardstock paper with a pencil and cut it out.
+Trace your desired pattern onto a piece of cardstock paper and cut it out.

 • Paint the label with chalkboard paint, following the instructions on the bottle.